How to Build Your ACT Success Plan

 Once you have determined your plan for ACT success, your next task will be to put in the work.
 Improving your scores on the ACT requires dedication and consistency, and you cannot afford to put off your prep work until the last minute.

-Stick to a schedule and be accountable, but remember that priorities will change as you improve and face new challenges, and your success plan will more than likely be a process.
+Stick to a routine and hold yourself accountable, but remember that priorities will change as you improve and face new challenges.
 You should be adjusting and readjusting your strategy based on every practice test that you take, and re-determining your priorities based on your continual improvement in different areas.
 Mastered all of the math content?
 Time to improve your reading speed for reading passages.
 Mastered reading?
 Time to work on your time management in the science section.

 Take your preparation one step at a time, and don’t get discouraged if you aren’t reaching your goals immediately or as quickly as you expected.
 Like any other difficult thing, test preparation is a process.